khoji-code/AI-Self-Healing-Agents/README.md

 ```
 ### **2\.
 Configuration**

-* Create a .env file in the root directory to store your API key.
+* Copy a .env file in the root directory to store your API key.
 This file is ignored by Git to protect your secrets.
 ```
-# Create .env file (Mac/Linux)
+# copy .env file (Mac/Linux)
+cp .env.example .env
-touch .env
+nano .env
 ```

 Open the .env file and add your configuration (replace hf\_... with your actual token):